GoogleCloudPlatform/knfsd-cache-utils/image/README.md

 ```
 reboot
 ```

-#### When your Build Machine reboots, your Cloud Console will revert to your Cloud Shell host machine.
+**NB: When your Build Machine reboots, your Cloud Console will revert to your host machine.**

 ### SSH to your Build Machine to run subsequent commands.
 ```
 gcloud beta compute ssh $BUILD_MACHINE_NAME --zone=$BUILD_MACHINE_ZONE --tunnel-through-iap